Scots swim their way to success

 Without the numbers of a school like Burlingame or “talents” of Menlo Atherton (M-A), Kelly decided to first focus on bringing up the morale of the team.

-While students in Carlmont have associated the swim team with their speedo runs—as they are often seen on campus with their arms linked and cheering with a deafening volume that challenges the beats of the marching band—this was not always the case.
+While students in Carlmont have associated the swim team with their speedo runs—as they are often seen on campus with their arms linked and cheering with a deafening volume that challenges the marching band—this was not always the case.

 In fact, almost all of Carlmont’s cheers and traditions were created just in the past five years.